 Now you can get to the bottom of the components that are contributing to the bad user experience, simply hit the “Analyze” button at the top of the Lightning App Builder to get recommendations for improvement.

-Salesforce have made some slight but major changes in the Winter ’21 Release.
-You can now exclude certain records from the Einstein Opportunity Scoring model, as well as ignore fields of your choosing.
+The futuristic Einstein Einstein Opportunity Scoring used to be a paid feature.
+Now free to all Salesforce customers, means it has been made accessible to the whole Salesforce community.
+In addition, you can now exclude certain records from the Einstein Opportunity Scoring model, as well as ignore fields of your choosing.

 In addition, Einstein Lead Scoring* used to require 1000 new leads and 120 lead conversions to start scoring your leads, now you can turn it on instantly!
 Bring your Org into the future with these features your users will love.